 Office 365 and SharePoint Online serve a broad customer base with a variety of usability and security needs.
 Some customers don't mind lots of authentication prompts if it means their data will be more secure and other customers despise the sight of a logon prompt, especially in situations where it seems as though SharePoint Online should already know who the user is.
 Luckily, customers don't have to choose usability or security as these work together in a lot of great ways today.
 We'll continue to add more ways these work together so come back occasionally to learn more.

 The following diagram outlines the SharePoint Online authentication process as it works today.
 It walks through how the scenario works using either your own Identity Provider (IdP) or the default Azure Active Directory (Azure AD) IdP.

-The Federation Authentication (FedAuth) cookie is for each top level site in SharePoint Online such as the root site, the MySite, the Admin site, and the Public site.
+The Federation Authentication (FedAuth) cookie is for each top level site in SharePoint Online such as the root site, the MySite, and the Admin site.
 The root Federation Authentication (rtFA) cookie is used across all of SharePoint Online.
 When a user visits a new top level site or another company's page, the rtFA cookie is used to authenticate them silently without a prompt.
 When a user signs out of SharePoint Online, the rtFA cookie is deleted.

 Session and persistent cookies

 By default, all SharePoint Online cookies are session cookies.
 These cookies are not saved to the browser's cookie cache and instead are deleted whenever the browser is closed.
 Azure AD provides a Keep Me Signed In button during login that passes a signal to Office 365 to enable persistent cookies.
 These cookies are saved to the browser's cache and will persist even if the browser is closed or the computer is restarted.